IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/container-registry/registry/README.md

 - Type: array
 - Default: `[]`

-### Parameter: `zoneRedundancy`
+### Parameter: `zunoRedundancy`

-Whether or not zone redundancy is enabled for this container registry.
+Whether or not zuno redundancy is enabled for this container registry.

 - Required: No
 - Type: string